About Conduct Disorder, A DSM-5 Diagnosable Condition

 Parents and caregivers may also benefit from therapy to discuss the impacts of their child's mental health.
 If you're living with stress or another mental health challenge due to home life, consider contacting an online therapist through a platform like BetterHelp.
 With online therapy, you can reach a professional from home at a time that fits your schedule.
 In addition, you can choose between phone, video, or live chat sessions depending on your needs each session.
 Online platforms like TeenCounseling are also available for teens aged 13 to 19.

-Studies have found that internet-based therapy can be as effective as face-to-face treatment in supporting families and caregivers living with prolonged and intense stress due to a family member's severe mental health condition.
+Studies suggest that internet-based therapy can often be as effective as face-to-face treatment in supporting families and caregivers living with prolonged and intense stress due to a family member's severe mental health condition.
 You're not alone if you're experiencing these symptoms, and a counselor can help you develop a plan to support yourself and your children healthily.

 Takeaway